top of page

 The future of farming does not lie in depending on synthetic chemicals.

-The price humanity has paid and will continue to pay by way of vital things like adverse climate change, food security, and health caused by this approach is, threatening our very existence.
+The price humanity has paid and will continue to pay by way of vital things like adverse climate change, food security, and health caused by this approach threatens our very existence.
 Urgent action is needed.
 But what action?

 By killing the microbes in the soil, we threaten our survival.
 Yet modern agriculture, forestry, and animal husbandry do exactly that.